hermiter: R package for Sequential Nonparametric Estimation: Function reference and code usage examples

 \subsection{Sequential estimator updating in stationary scenarios}

 In the sequential setting, observations are revealed one at a time.
-A hermite\_estimator object can be updated sequentially with a single new observation by utilizing the \fct{update\_sequential} method.
-Note that when updating the Hermite series based estimator sequentially, observations are also standardized sequentially if the standardize argument is set to TRUE in the constructor.
-For univariate observations we have: \begin{CodeChunk} \begin{CodeInput} R> observations <- rlogis(n=1000) R> hermite_est <- hermite_estimator(N=10, standardize=TRUE) R> for (idx in seq_along(observations)) { R> hermite_est <- update_sequential(hermite_est,observations[idx]) R> } \end{CodeInput} \end{CodeChunk} For bivariate observations we have: \begin{CodeChunk} \begin{CodeInput} R> observations <- matrix(data = rnorm(2000),nrow = 1000, ncol=2) R> hermite_est <- hermite_estimator(N=10, standardize=TRUE, + est_type = "bivariate") R> for (idx in seq_len(nrow(observations))) { R> hermite_est <- update_sequential(hermite_est, + observations[idx,]) R> } \end{CodeInput} \end{CodeChunk}
+A \texttt{hermite\_estimator} object can be updated sequentially with a single or multiple new observations by utilizing the \textit{update\_sequential} method.
+Note that when updating the Hermite series based estimator sequentially, observations are also standardized sequentially if the \texttt{standardize} argument is set to \texttt{TRUE} in the constructor.
+This means that using the \textit{update\_sequential} method with \texttt{standardize} set to \texttt{TRUE} for an initial set of observations will give a slightly different result to initializing the estimator using the \texttt{observations} argument.
+For updating with univariate observations we have: